ipetkov/crane/docs/API.md

 Extract a crate's name and version from its Cargo.toml file.

+The resulting `pname` attribute will be populated with the value of the Cargo.toml's `package.name` attribute, if present.
+Otherwise a placeholder value will be used.

+The resulting `version` attribute will be populated with the value of the Cargo.toml's (top-level) `package.version` attribute, if present and if the value is a string.
+Otherwise `workspace.package.version` will be used if it is present _and_ the value is a string.
+Otherwise a placeholder version field will be used.

 ```nix
 lib.crateNameFromCargoToml { cargoToml = ./Cargo.toml; }
 # { pname = "simple"; version = "0.1.0"; }